Radboud-Glasgow Collaboration Fund

 Radboud University and the University of Glasgow signed a Memorandum of Understanding in 2018 outlining plans to work closely together as strategic partners.
 One of the first initiatives was the introduction of the Radboud - Glasgow Collaboration Fund to promote projects in the following areas:

-- Research (in any discipline, for one-year projects)
+- Research (in any discipline, for one-year projects - maximum budget for each project is £20,000)

-- Learning and Teaching (teaching initiatives such as dual degrees, jointly taught modules etc.)
+- Learning and Teaching (teaching initiatives such as dual degrees, jointly taught modules etc. - maximum budget for each project is £20,000))

 - Short-term staff mobility (professional development; exchange of knowledge and experience (e.g. work shadowing); to deliver guest lectures; or to develop a new collaboration initiative; to prepare an external grant funding proposal